 If you let your dog foul a public place, the local council can give you an on the spot fine of £80.
 If you refuse to pay the fine, the council can prosecute you in court for allowing dog fouling.

-Exemptions apply for people with certain disabilities.
-For further information, you should check with your local council.
+There are some exemptions for people with certain disabilities.
+For more information, you should ask your local council.

 Toxocara canis is a roundworm found in dogs.
 Roundworm eggs are found in dog mess, which can easily be picked up by young children.
 This causes stomach upsets, sore throats, asthma and in rare cases blindness.

 The eggs can stay active in the soil for many years, long after the dog mess has weathered away.

 Advice for dog owners